nafisahmad/NetworkingProject/README.md

               listen(listenfd, 10)
              ```

-             After successful creation and binding of socket, *listen()* comes into picture, where server waits for client's connection using listenfd which is a listening socket file descriptor.
+             After successful creation and binding of socket, *listen()* comes into picture, where server waits for client's connection using listenfd which is a listening socket descriptor.

           4. **Accepting the request**